 In fact, if you think about it, we only have two places in the entire United States designed for extensive walking.
 The Pacific Crest Trail and the Appalachian Trail.
 The rest of America is full of disconnected towns and cities that have way too many roads and walls and fences (and gun toting Americans behind them all if you stray too far) to be able to walk freely without worry.
 There’s simply no room anymore to just walk.
 And the few walks we do get in each day are totally conditional.
 They’re to walk the dog, or to get the mail, or to push the kids in the stroller, or to go to the store, or to get exercise, etc. It’s never to just walk.
 To wander with no destination in mind; with no time constraint set in place (aside from the light of day); to just put one foot in front of the other and take it all in.

 What I wouldn’t give for just a second of that freedom my ancestors had.
-Sure, I might have had to fend off a sabertooth tiger or Genghis Khan or something, and I’d likely have to get better at making fires and learning what plants to eat, but I’m 32; and honestly, I don’t know if I’ve ever just walked.
-Have you?
+Sure, I might have had to fend off a sabertooth tiger, or Genghis Khan, or something like that; and I’d likely have to get better at making fires and learning what plants to eat; but I’m 32, and honestly, I don’t know if I’ve ever just walked.

-Something about that disturbs my soul, and when I feel it – when I feel impulses like I did today – I can’t help but feel like I’d be so much happier and more at peace if I had just walked.
+Something about that disturbs my soul, and when I feel it – when I feel impulses like I did today – I can’t help but feel like I’d be so much happier, and more at peace, if I could just walk.
 I can’t help but feel like we’re doing it all wrong.
 I mean hell, we walk so little in our society today that we even have technology on our wrists to remind us that we aren’t doing enough walking so as to not die from a heart attack.
-Fuck.
+What The Fuck.